kenbrittain/kenbrittain.github.io/_posts/2021/2021-11-09-runbook-compiler.md

 All parameters are required.
 There are no default values.
 This is by design as it is better to get an error than have implied behaviour determine a pipeline decision.
-In this case, that would be directory names, etc. By forcing the parameters you can support any crazy naming scheme a developement team dreams up.
+In this case, that would be directory names, etc. By forcing the parameters you can support any crazy naming scheme a development team dreams up.
 No requirements from the tool makes it a better tool.

 <table>